reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 Let us now understand the anatomy of a CSRF attack with the help of an example:

 1. Let us suppose a user logs in to a website `www.myfriendlybank.com` from a login page.
 The website is vulnerable to CSRF attacks.
-2. The server authenticates the user and sends back a cookie in the response.
-The server populates the cookie with the information that the user is authenticated.
-As part of a web browser's behavior concerning cookie handling, it will send this cookie to the server for all subsequent interactions.
+2. The web application for the website authenticates the user and sends back a cookie in the response.
+The web application populates the cookie with the information that the user is authenticated.
+3. As part of a web browser's behavior concerning cookie handling, it will send this cookie to the server for all subsequent interactions.
-3. The user next visits a malicious website without logging out of `myfriendlybank.com`.
+4. The user next visits a malicious website without logging out of `myfriendlybank.com`.
 This malicious site contains a banner that looks like this:
 ![CSRF Banner](/assets/img/posts/csrf/csrf-banner.png)

 The HTML used to create the banner has the below contents: